 One of the little adjustments I needed to make was to go back, post by post, and give them each a Featured Image.
 In doing so, I pretty much spent a big portion of my day reminiscing all my random posts in the last couple years.

 I know I’ve mentioned this before–plenty of times–but whether people ever read them or not, I love the concept of blogging.
 It’s been my therapy practice of choice.
-Whether it’s been personal, emotion-dump posts or about things I’m passionate about, such as books, writing, coffee, etc., writing has always been the only way to take the word-vomit gibberish that is my thoughts and giving them some form–any form–of cohesive sanity and expression.
+Whether it’s been personal, emotion-dump posts or about things I’m passionate about, such as books, writing, coffee, etc., writing has always been the only way to take the word-vomit gibberish that is my thoughts and give them some form–any form–of cohesive sanity and expression.

 So I’ve written.
 Whether anyone ever read them or not.
 I wrote.